RyanHolanda/Restaurant_app/README.md

 # Database

-I decided to use firebase to this project 'cause the flutter and firebase works good together, and firebase has good and easy to implement database.
+I decided to use firebase to this project 'cause the flutter and firebase works good together, and firebase has a good and easy to implement database.
 And the best, firebase has a good free tier, where you can do almost anything.

 # API
 When I was building the app for Windows, I realized Firebase doesn't support windows :( so I built an API to have communication between Delivery App and Admin app.
 I watched some videos on youtube and created an API in node.js, which I now almost nothing! but you can check that API on Restaurant_API repo